OrigamiSL/A2A/README.md

 ## Data

-The ETT dataset was acquired at: [ETT](https://github.com/zhouhaoyi/ETDataset);

-The ECL dataset was acquired at: [ECL](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014);

-The Traffic dataset was acquired at: [Traffic](http://pems.dot.ca.gov);

-The Exchange dataset was acquired at: [Exchange](https://github.com/laiguokun/multivariate-time-series-data);
+ETT, ECL, Traffic, Exchange and weather datasets were acquired at: [datasets](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing);

-The weather dataset was acquired at: [weather](https://www.bgc-jena.mpg.de/wetter/).
+WTH dataset was acquired at: [WTH](https://drive.google.com/drive/folders/1ohGYWWohJlOlb2gsGTeEq3Wii2egnEPR?usp=sharing).

 ## Usage
 Commands for training and testing Temporal ELAN-A2A of all datasets are in `./scripts/A2A.sh`.